Building a Skin on Frame Joel White Pulling Boat

 Making the kick-up rudder.
 The recessed slots accept the rudder hardware.

 Day 13, me and the freshly oiled frame.
-I used Penofin marine finish, and fresh organic vapor cartriges on my respirator.
+I used Penofin marine finish, and fresh organic vapor cartridges on my respirator.

 Ginny tying important diagonal lashings to stiffen the framework near the thwarts, which are also screwed down.